Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Introduction

 \subsection{Acknowledgments}

 The second author would like to thank Greg Arone, Kristine Bauer, Bjorn Dundas, Bill Dwyer, Brenda Johnson, Nick Kuhn, Ib Madsen, Jim McClure, and Donald Yau for useful remarks.
-The second author is grateful to Dmitri Pavlov and Jakob Scholbach for helpful comments that directly led to \cite{Harper_Spectra_Correction}, and to Mark Behrens and Haynes Miller for a stimulating and enjoyable visit to the Department of Mathematics at the Massachusetts Institute of Technology in summer 2011, and for their invitation which made this possible.
+The second author is grateful to Dmitri Pavlov and Jakob Scholbach for helpful comments that directly led to \cite{Harper_Spectra_Corrigendum}, and to Mark Behrens and Haynes Miller for a stimulating and enjoyable visit to the Department of Mathematics at the Massachusetts Institute of Technology in summer 2011, and for their invitation which made this possible.
+The authors would like to thank an anonymous referee for his or her suggestions and comments, which have resulted in a significant improvement.
 The first author was partially supported by National Science Foundation Grant DMS-1144149.